Table of Contents

 You can bring your clients into Jobber quickly by doing a CSV import, rather than manually adding clients one-by-one.
-CSV (which stands for Comma Separated Values) and TSV (which stands for Tab Separated Values) are two types of spreadsheet file which are supported in a client import with CSV files being more common.
 Our import process takes the data from your spreadsheet, then walks you through steps to make sure all your information formats correctly in Jobber so you aren't left hanging with missing information.
 The file types that can be imported into Jobber are CSV, TSV, and PSV.
 Of these three, CSV files are the most commonly used.

 This article covers how to import clients from a CSV spreadsheet.
 However, it is also possible to sync clients into Jobber from QuickBooks.
 If you already have clients in QuickBooks, to avoid creating duplicate clients it's best to first do a sync with QuickBooks to bring those clients into Jobber rather than uploading a CSV file with the same clients that you already have in QuickBooks.
 Afterwards, additional clients can be brought into Jobber with a CSV import.